alexbakker/github-artifact-proxy/README.md

     repo: menta
     # Required: The workflow filename
     filename: build.yaml
+    # Optional filter to apply when "latest" is passed as the workflow run ID
+    latest_filter:
       # Optional: The branch name
       branch: master
       # Optional: The event that kicked off the workflow run
       event: push
       # Optional: The status with which the workflow run finished
       status: success
 ```

 With the configuration of the "menta" target above, one would be able to access
-the "coverage.svg" file contained in the "coverage" artifact in the
+the "coverage.svg" file contained in the latest "coverage" artifact in the
 alexbakker/menta repository with the following URL path:
-``/targets/menta/artifacts/coverage/coverage.svg``.
+``/targets/menta/runs/latest/artifacts/coverage/coverage.svg``.